Join our mobile Rapid Response Network!

 About

-Each year these caribou undertake an epic journey from their breeding range in the Arctic tundra and the coastal plain of the Arctic National Wildlife Refuge to their wintering grounds south in the boreal forests.
+Each year many herds of caribou undertake an epic journey from their breeding range in the Arctic tundra and the coastal plain of the Arctic National Wildlife Refuge to their wintering grounds south in the boreal forests.
 At over one thousand miles, this is one of the biggest large-mammal land migrations on Earth.

 Caribou are the only deer species in which both sexes grow antlers.
-Every year they shed their antlers and the next year they grow new ones!
+Every year they shed their antlers and grow new ones the following year.

-Calving happens on the coastal plain of the Arctic National Wildlife Refuge in the spring and when calves are born they are highly vulnerable to predation.
+Calving happens on the coastal plain of the Arctic National Wildlife Refuge in late May/early June.
+When calves are born, they are highly vulnerable to predation.
+Caribou band together seasonally in massive groups to provide safety in numbers, then break back off into small groups to optimize forage.

 Mating Season: Early to mid-October